korenyoni/yonatankoren/posts/b2-adding-sensu-to-infrastructure.md

     become: true
 ```

-There a few things we do in this playbook:
+There a few things in this playbook:

 * We add localhost (127.0.0.1) to the `sensu_master`, `redis` and `rabbitmq` groups in the inventory in order for the Sensu config
 * We generate the self-signed SSL key and certificate non-interactively, and without having to enter a password
-* We point redis to 0.0.0.0, so the port can be reached by other nodes in the infrastructure (Security must be strengthened in production)
+* We point redis to 0.0.0.0, so the port can be reached by other nodes in the infrastructure (but security must be strengthened in production)
 * We make the API and portal password-protected

 ###The Sensu Client Playbook